TomasHubelbauer/week-planner/readme.md

   This will make it easy to spot and annotate fast.

-- [ ] Display the whole range of like inline slots not one slot in `#slotsDiv`

-  When multiple slots in a row are annotated the same thing, display either both or just the range from the first slot's start to the last slot's end.

 - [ ] Use a `dialog` with an `input` with a pre-filled `datalist` of types

   The `prompt` is a good and easy free form input solution, but it doesn't allow